JuanAntelo/Content-Writer-Management/README.md

 http://mighty-tundra-7996.herokuapp.com/ (may take few moments for the data come in)

-This demonstrates basic RESTful AJAX calls and an a pretty chart + table
+This demonstrates basic RESTful AJAX calls and a pretty chart + table.
+Backend is in Python + Flask, no connection to db

 ```
 Todo - Add & Delete a new content writer